tpennock/divvy-tracker-app/README.md

 ## Feature Wish List

+- Implement `react-redux` and all of its central state management goodness
 - graphs pulling from data
-- Implement `react-redux` and all of its central state management goodness
+- update transactions
 - Unit tests (addNewTransaction, batchUpload, romanNumerals etc.)
 - `/users` page with real data
 - More documentation